 Underpinning is used to transfer the load from an existing structure’s current foundation level to a deeper level in the ground.
 There are several reasons why this may be required.
 Often an excavation for a new structure will occur within feet or inches of an existing foundation, and the bottom of the new excavation will be lower than the bottom of the existing foundation.
-To prevent damage to the existing structure, its foundation is extended to an elevation below the bottom elevation of the proposed excavation using underpinning.
+To prevent damage to the existing structure, its foundation may need to be extended to an elevation below the bottom elevation of the proposed excavation using underpinning.

 Another use for underpinning is to mitigate settlement of existing foundations.
 Underpinning construction can be used to transfer the foundation load to a deeper and more competent soil stratum.
 This same method of load transfer can be used if there is a desire to add additional load to an existing structure in excess of the capacity of the existing foundations.

 One of the most accomplished nationwide underpinning contractors, Schnabel has decades of experience in the design and construction of hand-dug piers, bracket piles, micropiles and other systems used to underpin structures.
 More recently, Schnabel has also used jet grouting and soil mixing for underpinning.
-Schnabel’s design-build approach to underpinning combines regular monitoring with close communication between our experienced engineers and field staff.
-This allows us to keep the movements of some very sensitive structures well within acceptable limits.